 - No Glass: Just like at a swimming pool, glass and bare feet don’t mix well.
 This is especially true of glass and naked bodies.
 Don’t bring glass into the bathing areas.

 - No Towels: Don’t wear towels into the baths (on your body or hair).
-There are some modern springs that may allow towels, but you should be prepared knowing many don’t.
+There are some modern springs that may allow towels, but you should be prepared to know many don’t.